kreitje/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 1.5 =
+* Added a new shortcode ( [hms_testimonials_form] ) to allow website visitors to submit testimonials.
+* Added reCAPTCHA settings (enable/disable, public/private keys) to the settings for the form
+* Added a setting to allow or disallow a moderator to access the settings pages
+* New testimonials have a display order set to put them at the end of the list

 = 1.4.1 =
 * Each testimonial now sits in a div container.
 Each part also sits in a container. testimonial, author and url classes have been added to each part.